Filly Funtasia: Production

 Later in 2016, BRB and Screen 21 stopped working on the show, and stopped publicly associating with it.
 It can be assumed that around this time, Black Dragon also quit too.
 Around 2018, Spanish company B-Water Animation Studios and Hong Kong-based company Guangzhou Huamai Animation Studios joined the production of the series, and worked to complete what the previous studios had left behind.
 A fifth trailer for the show, which would be the first Filly Funtasia material in a few years, would be released to Vimeo on March 23, 2018, by B-Water.
 It would also be the last trailer of the show to be released before its premiere one year later.

 Filly Funtasia has gone through development hell five years prior to its release, and was delayed many times before it finally premiered in 2019.
 While the reasons for the delay remain unclear, it likely includes financial problems the Andersen brothers were facing, BRB and Screen 21 suddenly ceasing production of the series on their part, and Dracco initiating legal action against Simba Dickie Group.
 In the final version of both the English and Chinese credits, nobody from either BRB and Screen 21 or Black Dragon have been credited since those companies backed out of their involvement with the series.

-While English is considered the original version of the series, it was not released officially anywhere until 2021; However, various English trailers were released prior.
+While English is considered the original version of the series, it was not released officially anywhere until 2021; however, various English trailers were released prior.
 The latest trailers posted by Imira Entertainment in 2019 contain the finalized voices, while the previous trailers released by BRB in 2014 featured different voices.
 Irish actor Morgan C. Jones, who works for Telegael, has participated in voicing characters in one of these English versions.
 The final English version, which eventually first saw release in Singapore, was recorded in New York by the studio Audioworks Producers Group.
 Kip Kaplan was the voice director.

 On January 17, 2020, the series was renewed for a second season that was released to iQiyi on December 25, 2020.
 A trailer for it was posted on November 2, 2020, on the show's official Weibo account.
-Several Chinese sources mentioned the plans on the third season of the show to be created and released in late 2021, which has since been delayed to release sometime in 2024, but merchandise and promotion both online and offline are slowly happening meanwhile.

 Dracco Brands dropped out of the show in season 2, to be replaced by Zhaolong Culture in 2019.
 Zhaolong would fund the production of seasons 1 and 2, owning the copyrights, distribution and merchandising rights, and so forth of the series.
 The series is mainly distributed by Imira Entertainment, which is owned by Toonz Media Group.

+Several Chinese sources mentioned the plans on the third season of the show to be created and released in late 2021, which has since been postponed and delayed to release sometime in 2026.
+From 2023-2024, a couple of storyboard artists and character designers have since shared their progress on the third season, and merchandise of the franchise is still occurring in China.